rax1795/data/README.md

-# restaurantcsv
+# data
-hosting a csv here for a web app to access
+hosting spatial data here for a mapping web app to access